California Diving and the Channel Islands

 Diving the Channel Islands

 They comprise two distinct groups: four Northern islands (San Miguel, Santa Rosa, Santa Cruz, and Anacapa) and four Southern islands (Santa Barbara, Santa Catalina, San Nicholas and San Clemente).
-All four of the Northern islands and Santa Barbara Island from the Southern group belong to the Channel Islands National Park, while San Clemente and San Nicholas are owned by the military.
-Santa Catalina is mostly owned by the Catalina Island Conservancy with the remainder falling under the jurisdiction of Los Angeles County.
+All four of the Northern islands and Santa Barbara Island from the Southern group belong to the Channel Islands National Park, while San Clemente and San Nicholas Islands are owned by the military.
+Santa Catalina Island is mostly owned by the Catalina Island Conservancy with the remainder falling under the jurisdiction of Los Angeles County.

 California Coastal Diving